lanterndata/pg/README.md

 ## Populate data

+- Use `./scripts/scrape.sh` to download the mailing list archives and populate a Postgres database.
+Note that `DATABASE_URL` should be set in the environment.
 - Use `pgsql-lists-offline` to download the mailing list archives to a local `data` directory.
 Note the dependencies on `parallel` and `curl`.
+See more below.
 - Use `yarn scrape` to process the archives and populate a Postgres database.
-Note that the database connection string should be populated in `.env.local` as `DATABASE_URL`.
+Note that `DATABASE_URL` should be set in the environment.

 ## Create migration